PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 - Shows count of records in tab title.

+- For `Joint`, Trust tab shows records from both individual.
+It is possible that both individual of joint are associated with same trust.
+So that trust will be available in tables of both individuals.
+Count in tab will show only unique count of trusts.

 - When record is not available in `Inter Vivos Trust` &`Active Testamentary Trust` section, shows proper message and [`Testamentary Trust`](../estate-plan/testamentary-trust.md#browse-associated-trusts) section has no records, that section won't be shown.

 - For `Active tab`,